po1sigala/live/01-Class-Content/10-OOP/01-Activities/26-Stu_Multiple-Classes/README.md

 * When I run `npm test`, all of the tests should pass.

-* When I run `npm start`, I should see messages logged in the console stating that the "Rare Toy" went out of stock but was replenished.
+* When I run `npm start`, I should see messages logged in the console stating that the rare toy went out of stock but was replenished.

 * When I run `npm start`, I should see the store revenue at `80.95` at the end of all the transactions.